ErDmKo/blog/content/recipe/index.md

 ### Приготовление

-1. In a bowl, mix semolina, eggs, salt, and vanilla sugar, whisk until smooth.
+In a bowl, mix semolina, eggs, salt, and vanilla sugar, whisk until smooth.

+{{< imgresize "zapekanka/1.png" "eggs, salt, vanilla sugar" >}}

-2. Add tvorog, mix again, and let the mixture rest for 15–20 minutes so the semolina can absorb moisture.
+Add tvorog, mix again, and let the mixture rest for 15–20 minutes so the semolina can absorb moisture.

+{{< imgresize "zapekanka/2.png" "Resting mixture" >}}

-3. Preheat the oven to 180°C
+Preheat the oven to 180°C

+{{< imgresize "zapekanka/3.png" "Mixed with tvorog" >}}

-4. Transfer the cottage cheese mixture into a baking dish.
+Transfer the cottage cheese mixture into a baking dish.

+{{< imgresize "zapekanka/4.png" "Tvorog inside baking dish" >}}

-5. Place the cherries on top and gently press them into the batter.
+Place the cherries on top and gently press them into the batter.

+{{< imgresize "zapekanka/5.png" "Cherries and tvorog dish" >}}

-6. Bake for ~40 minutes.
+Bake for ~40 minutes.

+{{< imgresize "zapekanka/6.png" "Ready for baking" >}}